islomar/payments-api/README.md

     * `mvn spring-boot:run`, or
     * `mvn clean package && java -jar target/payments-api-1.0.0.jar`
 2. To check that it is up and running, you have two options:
-    * From a web browser, access http://localhost:9000/hello-world, you should see a "Hello world" message
+    * From a web browser, access http://localhost:9000
-    * From a terminal, run `curl localhost:9000/hello-world`
+    * From a terminal, run `curl localhost:9000`
+    * In either case, you should see a "The server is up and running!" message

 ## How to run the tests locally